-Faculty-led programs are offered by TU faculty where learning is facilitated through faculty’s expertise and connections in a global context.
+Faculty-led programs are offered by TU professors where learning is facilitated through faculty’s expertise and connections in a global context.
 Faculty utilize the international location to augment student’s learning and guide the academic component in the context of local culture and site-enhanced activities.
-Faculty-led programs are designed for the student who desire to study abroad within a TU environment of faculty and peers.
+Faculty-led programs are designed for the student who desire to study abroad within a TU environment of professors and peers.
 Often times students who participate on a faculty-led program return to campus with a desire to study abroad on a more independent program and/or becoming more intentionally engaged with Tulsa’s local community to remain engaged with global issues.

-For more information on TU Faculty Led courses, contact Candice Chinsethagid, Assistant Director of Short-Term Global Programs
+For more information on TU faculty-led courses, contact Candice Chinsethagid, assistant director of Short-Term Global Programs.

 There are three types of faculty-led programs: Summer Programs, Fall and Spring Break Programs and Spring Extension Programs.